srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 and finally:

-> **"What should management do?"**
+> **"What opportunities can be identified from the data?"**

 ---

 # Key Takeaways

-The analysis highlights several important business insights:
+The analysis highlights several important findings:

 1. **$817.86K revenue** was generated from **21,350 orders** and **49,574 pizzas sold**.
 2. **July** was the strongest month with **$72.56K revenue** and **4,392 pizzas sold**.